 - 3.1.1 Chapter V, Section A-V/1, of STCW specifies minimum training and qualification levels for persons on tankers.
-It requires on oil tankers, chemical tankers and liquefied gas tankers that the Master, Chief Mate, Chief Engineer and First Assistant Engineer possess training and experience appropriate to their duties.
-On tankers where a specialist cargo officer is carried, he too shall be qualified.
-Each of those officers shall prove competency by means of a Tanker endorsement as provided for in RMI Requirements for Seafarer Certification (MI-118), §5.10. - 3.1.2 Owners and Masters should ensure that all officers on tankers who are in charge of cargo operations or who have immediate responsibility for cargo handling operations are qualified as Tanker, Person-in-Charge in order to comply with STCW and to avoid possible port State interventions. - 3.1.3 Ratings who perform cargo handling duties and responsibilities should be qualified as Tanker, Person Assisting.
+It requires in oil tankers, chemical tankers and liquefied gas tankers that the master, chief mate, chief engineer and first assistant engineer possess training and experience appropriate to their duties.
+On tankers where a specialist cargo officer is carried, they too shall be qualified.
+Each of those officers shall prove competency by means of a tankerman endorsement as provided for in publication CDP-300. - 3.1.2 Owners and masters should ensure that all officers on tankers who are in charge of cargo operations or who have immediate responsibility for cargo handling operations are qualified as tankerman, Person in Charge in order to comply with STCW and to avoid possible port State interventions. - 3.1.3 Ratings who perform cargo handling duties and responsibilities, should be qualified as tankerman, Person Assisting.